I’m not Presbyterian. Can I attend Holston Camp? Will I fit in?

 Who are my staff?

 The selection of the counselor staff is the most important choice that we make.
 No camp, regardless of its facilities and equipment, can be stronger than its staff.
 Our counselors must have completed at least one year of college.
-They are competent in their teaching field, and have an understanding and interest in youth.
 Their most important role is to provide a safe and positive experience for your camper.
-They are chosen for their maturity, experience, enthusiasm, personal values, and ability to have fun.
+They are chosen for their Christian faith, maturity, experience, enthusiasm, personal values, and ability to have fun.
 The staff-camper ratio is approximately one to six.
-The average counselor age is early twenties.
-As a result of our counselor training program, our counselor group includes many former campers.
-There is a high percentage of returning staff each year.
+Often, our counselor group includes many former campers.
 To assure that we grow as leaders, we conduct pre-camp training and continuing education during the sessions.
 This training makes an effective team, capable of providing guidance to youth.
-A counselor who listens and responds can build a highly effective relationship with a child and can have a strong influence on that child.
-Therefore, we place great emphasis upon the counselor’s personal habits and values.
+A counselor who listens and responds can build a highly effective relationship with a child, and he/she can have a strong influence on that child.
+Therefore, we place great emphasis upon the counselor’s personal faith and values.

 What kind of food is served?

-We have a full time food service staff to provide well balanced, nutritious meals in the dining hall.
+We have a full time food service staff to provide well-balanced, nutritious meals in the dining hall.
 Breakfast is at 8:00; lunch is 12:00 and supper is at 5:30.
 We also provide an afternoon snack and a campfire dessert.
-If your child has special dietary needs, we will do our best to accommodate them.
-Campers requiring non-gluten diets must supplement their meals by bringing the necessary foods.
+If your child has special dietary needs, please let us know.
+We will do our best to accommodate them.

 What is your Summer weather like?